JaneliaSciComp/workstation/README.md

 (brew or macports for OSX, yum for Centos based Linux distros, apt-get for Debian based Linux distros) or use gradle scripts packaged with the project.

-Because the build is configure to run the integration tests as part of the full build you also need access to a MySQL database and to a Mongo database.
+Because the build is configured to run the integration tests as part of the full build you also need to have both MySQL and Mongo databases running locally on your development machine.

 ## Setup MySQL test database.
+1. The current development settings assume that MySQL is available on your development machine.

+Here are a few instructions how to install MySQL Server

+On MacOS you can use homebrewbrew or macports to install mysql (Check "http://brew.sh/" how to install homebrew on your MacOS or
+"https://guide.macports.org/chunked/installing.macports.html" if you prefer macports)

+With Homebrew:
+`brew install mysql`

+With macports:
+`sudo port install mysql57-server`

+On Centos based Linux distributions (Centos, Scientific Linux) you can use:
+`yum install mysql-server`

+On Debian based Linux distributions (Debian, Ubuntu) you can use:
+`sudo apt-get install mysql-server`

-1. Start mysql as root or as a user that has admin privileges `mysql -u root -p`
+2. Start mysql as root or as a user that has admin privileges `mysql -u root -p`
-2. Create the test database and the test user.
+3. Create the test database and the test user.
 ```
 create database jacs2_test;
 create user jacs2 identified by 'jacs2';